-The Women in Engineering Scholars Programme will be making its fourth round of awards to first year undergraduates in 2018-19.
-This programme has been made possible by the generous support of two donors who are committed to addressing the shortage of female role models in engineering by supporting the most talented engineering students to develop their careers.
+The Women in Engineering Scholars Programme will make its sixth round of awards to first year undergraduates in 2021-22.
+This programme was originally instigated by the generous support of two donors committed to addressing the shortage of female role models in engineering by supporting the most talented engineering students to develop their careers.

 Did you know?
 Recent independent studies show that:

 - The proportion of female engineering professionals in the UK is amongst the lowest in Europe

 - Fewer than 30% of girls aged 11-16 are aware of a female in their network (e.g. relative, family friend) in a STEMM-related role (EDF Energy, 2015)

 - Only 7% of parents anticipate that a career in engineering would appeal to their daughter (IET ‘Engineer a Better World’ 2015)

 We are very proud to offer these scholarships to our first-year undergraduates.